-The discount rate used to measure the total OPEB liability for SEOPEBP was 3.95%.
+The discount rate used to measure the total OPEB liability for SEOPEBP was 3.58%.
 The projection of cash flows used to determine the discount was performed in accordance with GASB pronouncements.
+On December 20, 2019, there was a change in law, which repealed the excise "Cadillac" tax.
+The OPEB valuation has not taken this into account; this may have an impact on future OPEB obligations.